ramaralo/proxy-com/docs/index.md

 | name  | string   | yes       | A unique name to the exposed api.
 MUST match the name passed to _exposeApi()_                                 |
 | props | string[] | yes       | A list of properties to expose on the api.
 Can match all the methods on the API or a subset of those methods. |

-Most of the time, configs for both methods are the same so, when possible, it's recommended to share the same file.
+`_`Most of the time, configs for both methods are the same so, when possible, it's recommended that the configs come from the same file.`_`

 # One lib, different contexts

 **Proxy-com** itself is unaware of the context it is used in.
-It can be used between NodeJs processes, Browser windows, Web Workers, Chrome extensions, Electron processes, etc. To achieve this, it uses specific Transports that do the actual work of sending messages between contexts.

-One common scenario is when we want to consume apis that run on a different NodeJs process.
 As an example, let's look at the scenario of exposing an API between two NodeJs processes.

 Consider two sibling files: `parentProcess.js` and `childProcess.js`: